FAQ / Frequently asked questions

 For all rates, please refer to the rates page.

 Vaccination Point is an LCR-registered vaccination company.
 As a result, we have contracts with many insurers.
 Your vaccinations may therefore be reimbursed, but ultimately the insurer always decides.
-Although our reimbursement overview gives an indication, it is not authoritative.
+Although our reimbursement overview gives an indication, it is not leading.
 Always consult your insurer.

 Yes, all visitors, including children, pay consultation fees.
 Our traveller nurses must assess and administer the advice and vaccinations on an individual basis.